 Each CNBC graduate student is eligible for up to $1,000 per year to support travel to scientific meetings provided they are in good standing with the CNBC.
 To remain in good standing students must present a Brain Bag by the end of their 3rd year, attend 2 Brain Bag presentations each semester, submit their progress report survey on time, and comply with the Retreat Attendance policy.
 A new year begins each September 1st.
 Unspent funds may not be carried over to the following year.
-Students who need more than $1,000 in travel funding in a given year may write to one of the co-directors, Rob Kass or Nathan Urban, to request an additional amount of up to $500.
+Students who need more than $1,000 in travel funding in a given year may write to one of the co-directors, Barbara Shinn-Cunningham (CMU) or University of Pittsburgh Co-director (TBA), to request an additional amount of up to $500.
 The request should include an explanation why additional travel expenses are justified.

-Prior to a trip, the student must send an email to either Melissa Stupka ( email@example.com – for CMU students) or Lisa Bopp ( firstname.lastname@example.org – for Pitt students) with the CNBC Travel Expense Request Form attached.
+Prior to a trip, the student must send an email to either Melissa Stupka (firstname.lastname@example.org – for CMU students) or Emily Bandi (email@example.com – for Pitt students) with the CNBC Travel Expense Request Form attached.
 The email should include the following information (with a cc to their advisor):

 Where and when the student will be traveling, e.g., “to Orlando to attend the Neurosciences meeting in November”